jasonhux/searchDemo/README.md

 ### Build the go application and execute the built file
 * Follow the insructions in [Golang Guide](https://golang.org/doc/install) and install golang into your workstation.
-* Place the cloned project under Golang's 'GOPATH' directory.
+* Place the cloned project under Golang's "$GOPATH" directory.
 * Browse to the ```~/searchDemo/src``` directory
 * Build the Golang application:
     ```